randerson415/Cybersecurity-Bootcamp/README.md

 ### Using the Playbook

 In order to use the playbook, you will need to have an Ansible control node already configured.
-Assuming you have such a control node provisioned, SSH into the control node and follow the steps below:
+Assuming you have such a control node provisioned, SSH into it and follow the steps below:

 - Copy the Filebeat configuration file (filebeat-config.yml) and Metricbeat configuration file (metricbeat-confg.yml) to the /etc/ansible/files directory in the Ansible container.
 - Update the Filebeat and Metricbeat configuration files to include: